evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 ## Performance

-The BYD Seal U Design has a maximum power of 160 KW (218 hp/215 bhp).
-The total torque is 310 nm (229 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 9.3 seconds.
-The top speed is 175 km/h.
+The BYD Seal U Design has a maximum power of 160 KW (218 hp/215 bhp) and a total torque of 310 nm (229 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 9.3 seconds and has a top speed of 175 km/h (108.8 mph).

 ## Battery, range, and charging